-Should the Supervisory Board so approve, excluded is to be the right of shareholders to subscribe for the financial instruments issued in accordance with this authorisation and with Section 174 AktG, with this especially including convertible bonds, warrant bonds, income bonds and participation rights.
+Should the Supervisory Board so approve, the right of shareholders to subscribe for the financial instruments issued in accordance with this authorisation and with Section 174 AktG, with this especially including convertible bonds, warrant bonds, income bonds and participation rights, is to be excluded.

-The Management Board views the exclusion of subscription rights - when joined with this resolution to issue financial instruments as defined in Section 174 AktG - to be in the predominant interest of the Company, and, also - indirectly at least, in that of the current shareholders of the Company.
+The Management Board views the exclusion of subscription rights in conjunction with this resolution to issue financial instruments as defined in Section 174 AktG to be in the predominant interest of the Company, and, also - indirectly at least, in that of the current shareholders of the Company.
 In accordance with the relevant legal stipulations, the Management Board is submitting the following report.
 It lays down the substantiation of the legal and business justification for the exclusion of subscription rights.

-Four key attainments are to ensue from the exclusion of the rights to subscribe to financial instruments as defined in Section 174 AktG: the Company's reaching of relatively low and thus attractive costs of financing, the achievement of a high conversion price, the securing of new groups of investors, the taking up of capital at the point in the corporate group in which the funds secured will actually be employed, and the gaining of access to hybrid capital.
+Four key aspects should be considered in connection with the exclusion of the subscription rights to financial instruments as stipulated in Section 174 AktG: the Company's ability to avail itself of relatively low and thus attractive costs of financing, the optimisation of a high conversion price, the securing of new groups of investors and raising of capital at the point in the corporate group in which the funds secured will actually be employed, and the gaining of access to hybrid capital.

-These attainments can make it requisite to exclude the rights held by shareholders to subscribe to the financial instruments to be issued by the Company and meeting the definitions of Section 174 AktG.
+These attainments can make it requisite to exclude the rights held by shareholders to subscribe to the financial instruments to be issued by the Company and fulfilling the stipulations contained in Section 174 AktG.